OctopusDeployLabs/terraform-provider-octopusdeploy/examples/Environment-Creation/environment-creation.md

 ### main.tf

-The `main.tf` configuration file has two blocks, one for the provider and another for the `account` resource.
+The `main.tf` configuration file has two blocks, one for the provider and another for the `environment` resource.
 The provider calls for three inputs:

   address = The server URL
   apikey  = The API key to authenticate to an Octopus Deploy server space   = The Octopus Deploy space to create the resource in

-The resource itself that's being created is done with the `opusdeploy_account` Terraform resource.
+The resource itself that's being created is done with the `opusdeploy_environment` Terraform resource.
 The values in the input blocks are:

-  - name            =
-  - account_type    =
-  - subscription_id =
+  - environmentName =

 ### variables.tf